 What we don’t: You might be paying for features you don’t need.

-We won’t try and hide it: we love Beal ropes, and we’re not alone.
-In fact, we have yet to meet anyone who isn’t psyched on their Beal line, whether it’s a 9.1 Joker or the 10-millimeter Tiger.
-And although 10 millimeter ropes quickly are going out of style, the Tiger still is relevant.
+We won’t try and hide it: We love Beal ropes, and we’re not alone.
+In fact, we have yet to meet anyone who isn’t psyched on their Beal line, whether it’s a 9.1 Joker or the 10-millimeter Tiger here.
+And although 10-millimeter ropes quickly are going out of style, the Tiger is still relevant.
 Why?
 It simply feels skinnier than it is, has a staggeringly low impact force for its diameter, and doesn’t grow fat and fuzzy with age.
 In fact, at 61 grams per meter, the Tiger is as light as the 9.7-millimeter BlueWater Lightning above.

 Sure, you could save some hard-earned money and opt for a rope like the Mammut 9.8 Crag Classic above, which would be a great choice if you only climb every now and then.
 But for the extra cash, the Tiger offers the added strength of Unicore technology and a bump in durability from Beal’s Dry Cover treatment.
 Add it all up and the Tiger is a one-size-fits-all workhorse that will serve you well from crag to big wall.